 - 12.A.1.
 In events described by gender, only members of that gender shall be allowed to play in that event. - 12.A.2.
 Mixed doubles A mixed doubles team shall consist of one male and one female player. - 12.A.3.
 Players using wheelchairs may play in Men's Doubles, Women's Doubles or Mixed Doubles with either standup partners or wheelchair doubles. - 12.B.
 Tournament Scoring Options.
-The recommended tournament scoring option is best two of three games to 11 points, win by 2 points.
+The recommended tournament scoring option is best two of three games to 11 points, win by two points.
 Other options include: best three of five games to 11 points, one game to 15 or one game to 21.
-All formats win by 2 points.
-Round Robins may also use one game to 11, win by 2, as long as the bracket has six or more teams. - 12.C.
+All formats win by two points.
+Round robin brackets may also use one game to 11, win by two points, if the bracket has six or more teams. - 12.C.
 Tournament Formats.
 There are five tournament formats that may be used.
 The particular format is typically the choice of the tournament sponsor or the Tournament Director. - 12.C.1.
 Single Elimination with Consolation.
-The first player or team to score the match-winning point by at least a 2-point margin wins.
-Losers from all rounds go into a consolation bracket playing for the bronze medal/third place and are eliminated after a second
+The first player/team to score the match-winning point by at least a two-point margin wins.
+Losers from all rounds go into a consolation bracket playing for the bronze medal/third place and are eliminated after a second loss.
+The final two players/teams in the winner's bracket play for the gold/first-place and silver/second-place medals.